Why is maintaining strength within our fibromyalgia exercise routine so important when

 The key in using fibromyalgia exercise to build and maintain muscle

 mass as we grow older is consistency.
-Especially with any chronic illness along for the ride.
+Especially with any chronic illness that might be along for the ride.
+This also includes the primary co-conditions to fibromyalgia, and arthritis.

 The irony is that the very people that need safe and effective exercise the most are often the ones that tend towards inconsistency.
 The reward lies in staying consistent even on the days when we don't feel like it.